On a class of random walks in simplexes: Random walks in [0,1] based on urn-type schemes

 \section{Random walks in [0,1] based on urn-type schemes}

-In this section, we are interested in the random walk model in the unit interval $\mathcal{S}_1=[0,1]$ with the following properties: \begin{enumerate} \item At time $n=1,2,\dots$, the system is characterized by $Z_n\in [0,1]$ (location of a particle) and two positive numbers $L_n$ and $R_n$.
-We assume that $R_1=L_1=1$.
+Let $h:[0,1]\to\R_+$ be some non-random measurable function.
+In this section, we will study a random walk on the unit interval $\mathcal{S}_1=[0,1]$ with the following properties: \begin{enumerate} \item At time $n=0,1,2,\dots$, the system is characterized by $Z_n\in [0,1]$ (location of the particle) and two positive numbers $L_n$ and $R_n$.
+We assume that $R_0=L_0=1$.

-\item At time $n+1$, independently of the past, with probability $\frac{L_n}{L_n+R_n}$ the quantity $L_n$ increases by a value proportional to $Z_n$, i.e.\ the distance from $0$ to the current position of the particle, and then the particle jumps to a new location $Z_{n+1}$ uniformly distributed on the interval $(0,Z_n)$.
-With the complementary probability $\frac{R_n}{L_n+R_n}$, the quantity $R_n$ increases by a value proportional to $1-Z_n$, i.e.\ the distance from~$1$ to the current position of the particle, and then the particle jumps to a new location $Z_{n+1}$ uniformly distributed on the interval $(Z_n,1)$. \end{enumerate} One can think of $(L_n,R_n)$ as a number of two different kinds of balls in an urn, ``type 0" and ``type 1" respectively, and the direction of the walk is governed by which kind of ball is drawn randomly from the urn at time $n$.
-The number of balls of a chosen type increases then by yet another random quantity, depending on the position of the walk.
-Note that the number of balls in our model can be non-integer, which is quote acceptable for the generalized P\'olya urn models.
+\item At time $n+1$, with probability $\frac{L_n}{L_n+R_n}$ the quantity $L_n$ increases by $h(Z_n)$, i.e.\ a function of the distance from $0$ to the current position of the particle, and then the particle jumps to a new location $Z_{n+1}$, which is uniformly distributed on the interval $(0,Z_n)$.
+With the complementary probability $\frac{R_n}{L_n+R_n}$, the quantity $R_n$ increases by $h(1-Z_n)$, i.e.\ a function of the distance from~$1$ to the current position of the particle, and then the particle jumps to a new location $Z_{n+1}$, uniformly distributed on the interval $(Z_n,1)$. \end{enumerate} One can think of $L_n$ and $R_n$ as numbers of two different kinds of balls in an urn, and the direction of the walk is governed by the kind of ball that is drawn randomly from the urn at time $n$.
+The number of balls of the chosen type then increases by yet another random quantity, depending on the position of the walk.
+The number of balls in our model can be, in general, non-integer; this is, however, allowed for the generalized P\'olya urn models.